Single-Member LLC Operating Agreement

 • Death/Disability.
 An important provision regarding what will happen to the company in the event the sole member dies or becomes disabled is often included.

 • Duration and Dissolution.
-How long the company will be maintained and under what terms it may be dissolved is generally stated in operating agreements.
+How long the company will be maintained and under what terms it may be dissolved is generally stated.

 Single-Member Operating Agreement (Preview)